Matei77/APD-BitTorrent/README.md

 # APD Homework #3 - BitTorrent

 This program implements the BitTorrent protocol for peer-to-peer file sharing.
-It will be using MPI to communcate between computers in the network.
+It will be using MPI to communicate between computers in the network.

 ## Peer
 The peers are nodes in the decentralized network that are uploading and